jovotech/jovo-cli/docs/project-config.md

 The active stage is determined in the following order (most prioritized first):

-- The stage is added as flag, e.g. `jovov4 build --stage someStage`
+- The stage is added as flag, e.g. `jovo build --stage someStage`
 - The stage is set in the environment variables with `JOVO_STAGE=someStage`
 - The stage is set in the environment variables with `NODE_ENV=someStage`
 - The default stage is set with `defaultStage: 'someStage'`